Ehuntwork/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+foreach has an action for each element for the current array in an array where as map creates a new array to take action on and change.

 2. Explain the difference between a callback and a higher order function.

+A callback goes in a HOF.

 3. What is closure?

+A closed enviorment of code in whic things may come in but never leave.

 4. Describe the four rules of the 'this' keyword.

+Global Binding: Defaults to refer to othe window.

+Impliscit Binding: Only applies to objects with methods.

+New Binding: Uses constructive functions to create new things

+Exsplicit Binding: Overrides other bindings by using .call and .apply etc

 5. Why do we need super() in an extended class?

+It will not function without it.

 ### Task 1 - Project Set up